ssmiller25/recipe/content/recipe/goat-cheese-toast.md

 ---
-title: "Title for your recipe"
+title: "Goat Cheese Toast"
 date: 2025-01-31T12:22:40Z
-tags: []
+tags:
+   - to-try
+   - lunch
 layout: recipe
 servings: 4
-prep_time: #in minutes, can be BLANK
+prep_time: 5#in minutes, can be BLANK
 cook: true # If cooking leave true, if cooling set to false
 cook_increment: minutes # set to minutes or hours
-cook_time: #in minutes or hours, can be BLANK
+cook_time: 5 #in minutes or hours, can be BLANK
-calories: #in kcal, can be BLANK
 ---

 ## Ingredients

+- Bread
+- Goat Cheese
+- Tomatoes
-- First
+- Basil Leaves
-- Secent [^1]
+- Balsamic Vinegar

 ## Instructions

-1. First Step
-   1. First SubStep
-2. Second Step
+1. Toast bread and slice tomatoes
+2. Top toast with goat cheese and sliced tomatoes
+3. Sprinkle basil leaves
+4. Drizzle with balsamic vinegar

 ## Source/Story

-Either the source for the recipe, or the family member it came from.
-Story related to this recipe certainly appropriate.

-## Notes

-[^1]: Details
+From a screenshot Sarah shared with me on 2025-01-31